Spider-Island: Spider-Island

 Despite Jackal's contrary advice, Reed Richards and Horizon Labs manage to develop a serum from Anti-Venom's symbiotic antibodies, able to kill the Spider-Virus and instantly reverse the mutations.
 The Spider Queen sends Tarantula to break into Peter's personal lab.
 Peter discovers the break in and stops Tarantula from poisoning the serum.
 As Tarantula, now more physically powerful and still enabled with a functioning Spider-Sense, starts gaining the upper hand, Reed Richards mentions to the Horizon Labs scientists how Spider-Man lost his special sense.
-The Horizon Lab scientists manage to jury-rig a counter-frequency, restoring Peter's Spider-Sense to an enhanced level (due to Shang-Chi's kung fu training being merged to his reflexes).
+The Horizon Labs scientists manage to jury-rig a counter-frequency, restoring Peter's Spider-Sense to an enhanced level (due to Shang-Chi's kung fu training being merged to his reflexes).
 Now fully empowered, Peter bests Tarantula, drowning him in a pool of serum.
 Tarantula emerges from the pool with his mutation gone and his clone degeneration reversed.
 The now healthy Kaine shakes off Spider Queen's mind control and offers to help Peter.
 Meanwhile, a side effect of the counterfrequency used on Peter restores Madame Web's and Spider Queen's connection to the Web of Life.
 Spider-Queen uses an evolved version of her sonic scream to kill Jackal (later revealed as yet another clone), and realizes she has been given the whole powers of the Web, becoming a Spider-Goddess.